 - A. Visitors Days.
 These are our main open mornings and take place on Saturdays every term.
 In total, we run five Visitors Days per year.
 Around 125 families attend each Visitors Day, and a typical programme includes a presentation by the Master and a Q&A session with a pupil panel, a tour of the school with a current pupil, and the opportunity to meet senior staff over a coffee at the end. - B. Master's Receptions.
 These are a smaller, more intimate and informal version of our Visitors Days, often used by parents for a second visit.
 Two Master's Receptions are held every term with around 30 families in attendance.
-Following a tour of the campus the Master, James Dahl, introduces his vision for Wellington followed by an informal Q&A. Senior staff and HMs are on hand to help answer questions. - C. College Tour Days.
+Following a tour of the campus the Master, introduces their vision for Wellington College followed by an informal Q&A. Senior staff and HMs are on hand to help answer questions. - C. Director of Admissions Receptions.
+The format is the same as the Master's reception (above) but are hosted by the Director of Admissions. - D. College Tour Days.
 We run two College Tour Days a year with one taking place in each of the Michaelmas and Summer terms.
 As with Visitors Days, they take place on a Saturday morning.
-Families are taken on a tour of the school by a current pupil and then have an opportunity to meet with the Master and senior members of staff. - D. College Ambassador Tours.
-On most Mondays and Fridays throughout the academic year we host more informal, student led, small group tours of the College after which members of the Admissions Team will be able to answer any questions you have.
+Families are taken on a tour of the school by a current pupil and then have an opportunity to meet with the Master and senior members of staff.

-Demand for Wellington is currently very strong so parents should arrange a visit via the Visiting Wellington page on our website at the earliest possible opportunity to ensure that a convenient time can be arranged.
+Demand for Wellington College is currently very strong so parents should arrange a visit via the Visiting Wellington page on our website at the earliest possible opportunity to ensure that a convenient time can be arranged.

-3. Registering for Wellington
+3. Registering for Wellington College

-All prospective pupils interested in Wellington must be formally registered.
-A non-refundable fee of £300 is payable upon registration.
+All prospective pupils interested in Wellington College must be formally registered.
+A non-refundable fee of \pounds 360 (including VAT) is payable upon registration.
 We are able to waive this fee for those families who may be entitled to substantial fee assistance (greater than 90%) and this route is explained clearly on the registration pages of the website.